 Throughout his writings, Thomas Merton characterizes contemplative living as living in true relationship with oneself, God, others and nature.
 Contemplative life employs silence, solitude, reflection, meditation, prayer and other spiritual practices as a way of opening to and growing deeper in these relationships and the responsibility and action they require of us.
-Here at Myers Park UMC we offer many practices to help you grow deeper in the contemplative life.
+Here at Myers Park UMC we offer practices to help you grow deeper in the contemplative life.

-We are pleased and excited to announce that we now offer the only permanent indoor labyrinth in Charlotte within our newly restored Francis Chapel.
+We offer the only permanent indoor labyrinth in Charlotte within our newly restored Francis Chapel.
 Symbolizing our spiritual journey and used as a spiritual tool of prayer and meditation, the labyrinth consists of a single pathway leading both inward and outward again, with a large center space in the midst of the circuitous turns.
 There are many ways to walk the labyrinth, as an individual or part of a group experience, but there is no one right way to do so.
 Using guided devotions, selected scripture, stations of the cross and other spiritual resources may be helpful at times.